Shalom Gorewitz: Select and noteworthy exhibitions

 Early exhibitions by the artist include Jerusalem Calling (1972), commissioned by New York’s Jewish Museum; the multimedia exhibition featured a multi-channel audio installation by Gorewitz.
 In 1979, video works by Gorewitz were exhibited at New York City’s White Columns (originally named 112 Workshop), the Hal Bromm Gallery, and in 1983 and ‘86, at the Semaphore Gallery.
 During the 1970s and 80s, Gorewitz screened his videos in alternative spaces including clubs, bars, and other non-art venues.
 An early video by Gorewitz was shown on the jumbo screen during halftime of a football game in the Seattle Kingdome as part of the ‘Art in Public Spaces’ series, and Gorewitz’s video Dance This Mess Around was shown at the New York City nightclub Hurrah.
 Works by the artist were also presented on WNYC’s video art program Videoville (1993).

 Gorewitz’s videos were selected for the 1981, 1983, and 1987 editions of the Whitney Biennial.
 In a review of the 1983 Biennial, New York Times art critic Grace Glueck writes of the artist’s work, "Mr. Gorewitz takes us on a euphoric cross-country romp, in which trees, factories, street signs, railroad tracks, cars and other landscape furnishings are image-processed almost to abstraction, the rhythmic results enhanced by 'live' sounds and a rollicking score."
-Curator Lois Bianchi included videos by Gorewitz --along with other artists who helped pave the way for video art-- in the touring exhibition Video Transformations (1986-87) which was presented at museums across the U.S.
+Curator Lois Bianchi included videos by Gorewitz—along with other artists who helped pave the way for video art—in the touring exhibition Video Transformations (1986–87) which was presented at museums across the U.S.

 Gorewitz’s work was included in the historic exhibition The First Decade: Video From the E.A.I.
 Archives (2002) held at the Museum of Modern Art, New York with concurrent presentations at other venues throughout the city.
 In 2004, the artist’s work was featured in Urban Eden: Three Videos by New York Artists at New York’s Jewish Museum.

 Documentaries

 While he was an artist in residence at the Bronx Museum, Gorewitz was commissioned by the Museum to produce a documentary about the celebrated Moroccan painter Mohamed Melehi whose retrospective opened at the Bronx Museum of the Arts in 1984.
 Gorewitz traveled to Morocco to capture Melehi’s "universe and iconography", creating an artful and informative documentary on the painter’s practice.
+In 2020, Gorewitz's documentary on Melehi was presented by the Alserkal Arts Foundation Dubai, in New Waves: Mohamed Melehi and the Casablanca Art School Archive.

 Gorewitz produced a documentary with Rachel Hadas and Edouard Eloi on the life of the Haitian painter Stivenson Magloire.

 In 2019, Gorewitz wrote an essay for the Hopkins Review on the origins and future of video art.